USNA-CyberScience/CAE-CO-Application/Student/README.md

-## Student Involvement in Cyber Research and Activities
+## Student Involvement in Cyber Operations Research and Related Activities

 Students at USNA are involved in a variety of research, competitive, and outreach activities related to cyber operations.